forthrightla/joshwrightlac/index.md

       capable in both UX & visual design disciplines.
 He is technologically savvy and stays current with industry trends.
 As a person Josh is dependable, no nonsense and fun - a total pleasure to be around.
-  - author: 'Clair Whitmer, Head of Consumer Experience at Make:'
-    avatar: ''
-    content: 'Josh is a true team-player.
-During the time we worked together, he demonstrated real resiliency as the product he worked on went through start-up growing pains.
-He''s not about about just trying to out-creative the next designer, but really listens to the user and uses his powers of observation for good. '
   - author: Evan Geerlings, Senior Director of Product at LegalZoom
     avatar: images/john_doe.jpg
     content: I always get excited when I get to work with Josh on a project.
 He brings